j-a-c-k-goes/paste-me-not/README.md

 ## challenges

 * accessibility concerns (users who are paste-dependent)
-  - factor in accessibility mode and how this can be triggered
+  - factor in accessibility mode triggering

 * false positives in cadence detection
   - monitor in proof-of-concept
   - should be lower surface b/c enforcer only works on taret inputs (not an omni listener)

 * browser compatibility across paste event handling
-  - handle for chromium-based browsers (covers a few browsers) and edge
+  - handle for chromium-based browsers and edge
-  - present limitations in proof-of-concept
+  - limitations addressed in proof-of-concept